remichartier/003_LinuxIssuesAndTricks/20211223_0000_AcerAspireF17NoBootableDeviceFound.md

 - At the end of install, installer request to eject USB stick and reboot.

-- Then we get this black screen at the boot, saying "No Bootable Devce Found", like in article https://itsfoss.com/no-bootable-device-found-ubuntu/.
+- Then we get this black screen at the boot, saying "No Bootable Device Found", like in article https://itsfoss.com/no-bootable-device-found-ubuntu/.

 ## Solution